-The Grand View Health Cardiac Rehabilitation Program is designed to strengthen your heart while developing healthy habits to enhance your quality of life.
-Our facilities are located at the Grand View Outpatient Center at Sellersville, and combine a pleasant environment, up-to-date fitness equipment, and a staff trained in cardiac care.
+The Grand View Health Cardiac Rehabilitation Program is designed to strengthen your heart, while developing healthy habits to enhance your quality of life.
+Conveniently located in the Sellersville Outpatient Center, the program is equipped with a caring team trained in cardiac care, up-to-date fitness equipment and a pleasant environment to help you get back on track.

 A Custom Rehabilitation Program

-The Cardiac Rehabilitation staff will develop a plan tailored to your particular needs and abilities whether you are recovering from a heart attack, coronary angioplasty or coronary bypass surgery, or if you have coronary disease.
-Your custom rehabilitation plan includes:
+The Cardiac Rehabilitation staff will develop a custom plan to fit your needs and abilities, whether you’re recovering from a heart attack, coronary angioplasty, coronary bypass surgery or have coronary heart disease.
+Depending on your condition, this plan may include education, counseling

 - Progressive aerobic exercise

 - Exercise monitoring by staff trained in cardiac care